Penske announce departures of Cindric, Ruzewski, Moyer after attenuator controversy

 The team were once again involved in a cheating scandal, just 13 months after race winner, Newgarden and third place finisher, McLaughlin were disqualified from the Grand Prix of St. Petersburg for illegal push-to-pass usage on starts and re-starts.

 Both Newgarden and Power were found to have illegally modified attenuators, a spec part that IndyCar states must be unaltered.
-The team had been found to smoothen two parts of the attenuator with a filler, with the situation only worsened by the same illegal filler being displayed on Newgarden's race-winning car from last year's Indianapolis 500.
+The team had been found to smoothen two parts of the attenuator with a filler, with the situation only worsened by the same illegal filler being displayed on Newgarden's race-winning car from last year's Indianapolis 500, as well as multiple road course races since the start of the 2024 season.

 "Nothing is more important than the integrity of our sport and our race teams," said Roger Penske.
 "We have had organisational failures during the last two years, and we had to make necessary changes.
 I apologise to our fans, our partners and our organisation for letting them down."